-- a.
-Using ray diagrams, determine which side of the foil (the flat or prism side) was facing the flashlight in experiment (a) and which in experiment (b). - b.
-Discuss within your group how the performance of the foil will change if you cover the prism side of the foil with a layer of water (thick enough to fill and flatten the grooves).
+a.
+Using ray diagrams, determine which side of the foil (the flat or prism side) was facing the flashlight in experiment (a) and which in experiment (b).

+b.
+How will the performance of the foil change if you cover the prism side of the foil with a layer of water (thick enough to fill and flatten the grooves).